40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 - In AWS marketplace, search for **Fortigate CNF** and signup for the trail. <br>
-  Use the provided Forticloud account by your instructor, (You do not need to create one).<br>
+  Use the provided FortiCloud account by your instructor, (You do not need to create one).<br>
   *If your AWS account states that your trail is expired, **contact your instructor** to setup consumption based pricing*.<br>
   <br>
 ![onboarded.png](../images/onboarded.png)